zacharysgoldberg/real-estate-etl-pipeline/README.md

 - Spark SQL for creating databases, tables, views, and transformations such as Filter, Join, Simple Aggregations, GroupBy, Window functions, etc.

-- **Implemented Full Refresh and Incremental Load patterns using Partitions and Delta Lake**
+- **Implemented Full Refresh and Incremental Load patterns using Partitions and ADLS Delta Lake**

 - Used both PySpark as well as Spark SQL for Reading, Writing, Updating, Deleting and Merging data to Delta Lake